-- If students bring a packed lunch, ensure it contains healthy food - There are water fountains in the dining room and outside Student Services to fill water bottles.
+- If students bring a packed lunch, ensure it contains healthy food.
+We are Nut Free school - There are water fountains in the dining room and outside Student Services to fill water bottles.
 Cups will not be provided unless for medical reasons.
+Your son/daughter must have a refillable water bottle